jubalh/awesome-package-maintainer/README.md

 ### Multiple OBS instances

-You can asign aliases to OBS instances.
+You can assign aliases to OBS instances.

 Edit `$HOME/.config/osc/oscrc`: